DavideRossi1/AdvancedHPC-Project/Distributed_MatMul/README.md

 ![cpu45000](imgs/results/cpu45000.png)

 As we can see, the time spent in `gather` rapidly becomes the real bottleneck of the code.
+(TO UPDATE)

 ### GPU